Grand prize winner of the 2017 Writer's Digest Awards.

 For people who like this sort of thing, this is the sort of thing they will like.
 Contains adults in adult situations using adult language and a f**k-ton of gratuitous boning.
 No socks required.
 Batteries sold separately.

-Pelippé Trueblood is a giantsblood—one of the great mariners of House Tru.
-Raised on the mighty ship Cay, he’s nineteen when he’s chosen for a perilous voyage predicted in ancient prophecy.
+Trueblood is descended from giants and poised to be one of the world's great mariners.
+Raised by his father on the mighty ship Cay, he’s chosen at nineteen for a perilous voyage predicted in ancient prophecy: find the lost Tree of Life and anchor her branches back to the sky.
 Young and unseasoned, Trueblood fears the gods may have picked the wrong man for the job.
-Worse, prophecy demands he be accompanied by Fen il-Kheir, and nothing in Trueblood's life at sea has prepared him for this dangerous new crew member.
+Worse, scripture demands he be accompanied by the beautiful, brooding Fen il-Kheir.
+Nothing in Trueblood's life at sea has prepared him for this dangerous new crew member, nor the feelings he plants in Trueblood's heart.

 Fen is a kheiron—a creature with the ability to shift between man and horse.
-With a dark past, little love for humans and less love for ships, Fen proves a reluctant passenger whose secrets about Trueblood could jeopardize not only the voyage, but the future of the world.
+With his dark past, his distrust of humans and his contempt for prophecy, Fen proves a reluctant passenger who could jeopardize not only the voyage, but the very future of the world.
+As the journey progresses, Fen finds himself more and more drawn to the Cay's charismatic commander, bringing the kheiron closer to everything his human nature longs for, and everything the beast in him fears.

 A feud of the gods.
 Ships built by giants.
 Spice that makes the world beautiful.
 Flying horses.
 Murder and misery.
 Belonging and bravery.
 Sailors, centaurs, warriors, queens, courtesans and storytellers.
-A tapestry of mythology and human experience, The Voyages of Trueblood Cay is both Javier Landes’ love letter to his life, and Suanne Laqueur’s most adventurous love story.
+A tapestry of mythology and human experience, The Voyages of Trueblood Cay is both Javier Landes’ fantastical life story, and Suanne Laqueur’s most adventurous love story.

 Juleon "Jude" Tholet has survival in his DNA.
 His father lived through imprisonment and torture during Pinochet's military coup in Chile.
-As a closeted gay teenager growing up in Vancouver, Jude becomes the target of the Condor—a neighborhood bully.
-A vicious attack forces the Tholets to flee again, this time to Seattle.
+As a closeted gay teenager growing up in Vancouver, Jude becomes the target of a neighborhood bully and the Tholets are forced to flee again, this time to Seattle.

 Jude cautiously rebuilds his life, but his voice is silenced, his wings have been clipped and he cannot seem to soar either in his career or his relationships.
 Only family remains a constant source of joy, until a DNA test reveals something that shocks all the Tholets: Jude is not their child.

-Stunned by the test results, the Tholets must dig into the past and re-examine their lives in 1973 Santiago and the events surrounding Jude's birth story.
-It’s a tale rooted in South America’s Operation Condor.
-It spreads through Pinochet’s military coup in Chile and his terrifying regime of detention camps, torture, disappeared civilians and stolen children.
+Stunned by the test results, the Tholets must dig into the past and re-examine their lives in Santiago and the events surrounding Jude's birth story.
+It’s a tale rooted in South America’s Operation Condor, branching through Pinochet’s coup and his terrifying regime of detention camps, torture, disappeared civilians and stolen children.
 It ends with Jude digging through his genetic code in a quest to find his biological parents.
 Are they alive?
 Or are they among Los Desaparecidos—The Disappeared Ones?

 Suanne Laqueur’s third book in the Venery series explores the desperate acts of love made in times of war, and the many ways family can be defined.
 A Scarcity of Condors ultimately reunites readers with the Lark family, solving a forty-year-old mystery while raising difficult questions about the future.